-Starting off as a ‘musick house’ way back in 1683, crowds were curious about the newly discovered wells by owner Dick Sadler for their supposed healing waters.
-Hence, circus acts and freak shows dominated its 17th to 18th century playbills, particularly during summertime.
+Sadler's Wells off as a ‘musick house’ in 1683, crowds were curious about the newly discovered wells by owner Dick Sadler for their supposed healing waters.
+Hence, circus acts and freak shows dominated its 18th-century playbills, particularly during summertime.

-With management switches and frequent reinvention, from a skating rink to a wrestling arena to a cinema.
+With management switches and frequent reinvention, Sadler's Wells has been home to a skating rink, wrestling arena and a cinema.
 This identity crisis meant the worn-out theatre closed in 1915.
-It was thanks to Lilian Baylis, then owner of the flourishing Old Vic, that Sadler’s Wells was recovered in 1925 and adopted as a venue for the growing popularity of opera and dance, especially ballet with the setting up of Sadler’s Wells Ballet School.
+Thanks to Lilian Baylis, then owner of the flourishing Old Vic, Sadler’s Wells was recovered in 1925 and adopted as a venue for the growing popularity of opera and dance, especially ballet with the setting up of Sadler’s Wells Ballet School.

 This tradition followed it into the second half of the 20th century, particularly as a career launchpad for up-and-coming performers and an eccentric production home in its hidden off-West-End location.
 The sixth theatre to stand on the site opened in 1998, with a bigger stage, increased seating capacity, and a variety of performance companies working in-house.